danintel/sawtooth-faq/settings.rst

     Maximum transactions allowed per block sawtooth.validator.transaction_families
     List of permitted transaction families.
+    If not set, all transaction families are permitted.
     *Dan's ProTip*: ``settings`` is a required TF.  ``sawtooth_validator_registry`` is required if you use PoET.

 transactor.batch_signer